MENU

 Omishima Museum of Art

-It is adjacent to Oyamazumi Shrine, and most of the museum's collections are works by artists born since 1940.
+Located next to the Oyamazumi Shrine, the museum's collection largely consists of works by artists born after 1940.

-You can enjoy the beautiful waves of Japanese paintings that continue from the late Showa period to the present day.
+Visitors can appreciate the beautiful evolution of Japanese painting from the late Showa period to the present day.

 Tokoro Museum Omishima